Is Tiny House Living for You?

 - can be less costly to build or purchase than a standard home.

-Many people like these little houses because of their small size, but this is the same reason why they present problems because limited living area eventually translates to limited level of comfort.
+Many people like these little houses because of their small size and ease of care, but because limited living area eventually translates to limited level of comfort.

-After awhile people tire of having to climb up stairs or ladders to access bedrooms and tripping over belongings.
+After awhile people tire of having to climb up stairs or ladders to access bedrooms and come to dislike constantly tripping over or having to move belongings from one place to another in order to function.

 If more than one person lives in a tiny house, each soon discovers that their home offers very little privacy.

-In short, over time one can become very uncomfortable when living in a tiny house.
+In short, over time a person can become very uncomfortable when living in a tiny house.

-Some people try to save money by building one themselves.
-But unless they know what they are doing, they could be asking for trouble.
+Some people try to save money by building a tiny home themselves, but unless they know what they are doing, they could be asking for trouble.
 This is because tiny houses carry all the problems and dangers that are involved in the construction of standard-sized homes.

-They are built of heavier materials which make them unsafe for driving on public roads, they are also bulkier and less aerodynamic and therefore are not categorized as RVs.
+They are unsafe for driving, are also bulkier and less aerodynamic than recreational vehicles and therefore are not legally categorized as RVs.

-These units may look like houses and use housing-type construction materials, but they do not qualify as houses because of their size, which is one reason why it is so difficult to find places to park them.
+These units may look like houses and use housing-type construction materials, but they do not meet zoning requirements because of their size, which is one reason why it is so difficult to find places to park them.

-Those who buy them to use only as vacation cabins or smaller versions of houses and such have much more success with them than people who want to use them as recreational vehicles.
+Those who buy them to use only as vacation cabins or smaller versions of houses that they place on properly zoned land have much more success with them than people who try to use them in other ways.

 A Tiny House Is Not a Mobile Home or Park Model

-Like mobile homes and park models, many tiny houses sit on wheels.
-However, mobile homes and park models are larger and are constructed differently.
-They generally are not built to handle the rigors of highway travel.
-Other than moving them from one place to another, driving them on public roads is against the law.
+Mobile homes and park models are larger than tiny homes and are constructed differently.
+They are not built to handle the rigors of highway travel.

 Mobile home parks and campgrounds rarely welcome tiny houses to sit on their properties, because they are not vehicles that fit the profiles of their residents’ vehicles.